MetaWattxNyxPro/anonova-web-scraping-app/README.md

 # anonova-web-scraping-app

-This is a web scraping app.
+This is a web scraping app, made using Bolt.